Academic and Career Entrance

-- interpret information, ideas, issues, and styles of a variety of informational texts; media works, and literary pieces;
+1. interpret information, ideas and styles of a variety of informational texts, media works, and literary pieces;

-- practice oral communications with a focus on previewing, reviewing, summarizing, using parallel structure, and sustaining an appropriate tone;
+3. practice oral communication with a focus on reviewing, summarizing, using parallel structure, and sustaining an appropriate tone;

-- develop mathematical problem-solving strategies that provide the means to arrive at solutions in a structured, dependable way;
+5. develop mathematical problem solving strategies that provide the means to arrive at numeric and algebraic solutions in a structured manner;

-- use measurement and estimation in a variety of applications;
+7. use measurement, formulas, and estimation in a variety of applications;

-- determine the relationship between the form of an equation and the shape of its graph;
+8. examine the relationship between an equation and its visual representation;

 Fall Intake - All Campuses